ubaimaging/PhasorPy/README.md

 ## Contributing

-Contributions are always very well welcome.
-The PhasorPy library intends to create an open-source and collaborative community between spectroscopy and fluorescence microscopy users with the same functionalities as SimFCS but accessible and self-sustainable in the long term as other Python libraries and communities.
+We welcome all contributions to the PhasorPy library.
+We aim to create a collaborative and open-source community that develops spectroscopy and fluorescence microscopy analysis tools.
+We aim to promote self-sustainability in the long term, similar to other Python libraries and communities while ensuring broad access to these tools.

 ## References